Introduction To Routing Protocol

 Conclusion

-The routing protocol’s main purpose is to find a better and accurate path for the data packet to transfer from source to destination.
-Using various parameters such as the Autonomous system and metric locates a better path, and all types of protocols have their own pros and cons.
-They take different approaches to share routing updates and locating the best path.
+The routing protocol’s primary purpose is to find a better and more accurate path for transferring the data packet from source to destination.
+Using various parameters such as the Autonomous system and metric locates a better path; all protocols have pros and cons.
+They take different approaches to share routing updates and locate the best path.

 Recommended Articles

 This has been a guide to Routing Protocol.
-Here we discussed the introduction, understanding, working, mechanism, and types of a routing protocol.
+Here we discussed the introduction, understanding, working, mechanism, and routing protocol types.
 You can also go through our other suggested articles to learn more –